SFDO-Community-Sprints/DLRS-Documentation/docs/Issues/index.md

 - Starting with v2.13 of the Welcome tab has been fixed and enhanced to improve the setup experience
 - Session based IP restrictions can interfere with the tool, see [here](https://github.com/afawcett/declarative-lookup-rollup-summaries#usage-information-and-known-issues).

-## Why did I recieve a warning that "Lookup Rollup Summary Logs Exist?
+## Why did I receive a warning that "Lookup Rollup Summary Logs Exist?

 **What is this?**